katjatuma/katjatuma.github.io/index.md

 <ul style="text-align: left;">
 <li> Co-founder of the ACCSS working group on Security & AI </li>
+<li> Co-organizer of the 2026 SEN symposium </li>
+<li> Co-chair of the new Euromicro SEAA 2026 conference track (https://dsd-seaa.com/): EXTRA - Explainable and Trustworthy Applications </li>
+<li> Co-organizer of the 5th International Workshop on Designing and Measuring Security in Software with AI (<a href="https://demessai.github.io">DeMeSSAI 2026</a>) - co-colated with EuroS&P 2026 </li>
-<li> The 4th International Workshop on Designing and Measuring Security in Software with AI (<a href="https://demessai.github.io">DeMeSSAI 2025</a>) - co-colated with EuroS&P 2025 </li>
+<li> Co-organizer of the 4th International Workshop on Designing and Measuring Security in Software with AI (<a href="https://demessai.github.io">DeMeSSAI 2025</a>) - co-colated with EuroS&P 2025 </li>
-<li> The International Workshop on Designing and Measuring Security in Software Architecture, <a href="https://sites.google.com/view/demessa2023">DeMeSSA 2023</a> </li>
+<li> Co-organizer of the International Workshop on Designing and Measuring Security in Software Architecture, <a href="https://sites.google.com/view/demessa2023">DeMeSSA 2023</a> </li>
-<li> The International Workshop on Designing and Measuring Security in Software Architecture, <a href="https://sites.google.com/view/demessa-ecsa-2022/home">DeMeSSA 2022</a> </li>
+<li> Co-organizer of the International Workshop on Designing and Measuring Security in Software Architecture, <a href="https://sites.google.com/view/demessa-ecsa-2022/home">DeMeSSA 2022</a> </li>
 </ul>

 <!---